PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 20:19:40
+Last updated: 2024-04-02 20:20:14
-Random Quote: Life is what happens while you are making other plans. - John Lennon
+Random Quote: The best way to pay for a lovely moment is to enjoy it. - Richard Bach